commercetools/commercetools-jvm-sdk/README.md

         * custom fields
         * discount codes
         * types endpoint/custom fields
+        * payments
-        * payment
+        * nested product attribute
     * the stable and unstable features can be mixed
         * a cart contains the reference to its discounts
 1. The dependencies will only be updated in the next major version to improve stability.
 Of course, if bugs in libraries *occur*, we may need to update.
 1. JVM SDK test dependencies and build tools can be updated because they don't affect the production code.
 1. The JVM SDK has an abstract HTTP client layer so old or new http client versions can be used.
-1. class names containing the word "Experimental" can change at any time.
 1. order import is experimental
 1. getters of draft objects might change since the API allows in upgrades different objects
+1. final classes without public constructors can be transformed into an interface

 ## Executing integration tests